This Page covers the following, please scroll down to learn more about:

 What is the IAS?

 The Independent Appeals Service (IAS) is a certified Alternative Dispute Resolution entity pursuant to the European Directive on Alternative Dispute Resolution (ADR) (2013/11/EU).
 It was created to provide a truly independent review on the lawfulness of parking charges that are imposed by private companies.
 Adjudicators have no links or relationships with parking companies in any capacity.
+All IAS Adjudicators are qualified solicitors or barristers.
+They are duty bound by their own professional standards bodies to uphold the rule of law and to maintain independence.
 The IAS deals with appeals of parking charges issued by members of the International Parking Community (IPC).

 Schemes, Bodies & Further Information